Oneo64/Auldworlde/README.md

 Copyright © 2023 Oneo64

+**This is the main repository of the Aldpor/Auldworlde!
+Everything else are either spinoffs (DnDAldpora), or old versions (the other repository that's also called Aldpor).**

 This work includes material taken from the System Reference Document 5.1 ("SRD 5.1") by Wizards of the Coast LLC and available at https://dnd.wizards.com/resources/systems-reference-document.
 The SRD 5.1 is licensed under the Creative Commons Attribution 4.0 International License available at